NadyaTen/oneMKL/README.md

 There are two oneMKL selector layer implementations:

-- **Run-time dispatching**: The application is linked with the onemkl library and the required backend is loaded at run-time based on device vendor (all libraries should be dynamic).
+- **Run-time dispatching**: The application is linked with the oneMKL library and the required backend is loaded at run-time based on device vendor (all libraries should be dynamic).

 Example of app.cpp with run-time dispatching: